 About the Author

-Dan Lowe has a PhD in philosophy from the University of Colorado at Boulder.
+Dan Lowe is a Lecturer in the Department of Philosophy at the University of Michigan, Ann Arbor.
+He earned a PhD in philosophy from the University of Colorado at Boulder.
 He holds a BA from The Evergreen State College and has a graduate certificate in Women and Gender Studies from the University of Colorado at Boulder.
-He works on moral and political philosophy, feminist philosophy, and their intersection with moral epistemology. https://sites.google.com/site/danlowe161
+He works on ethics broadly construed, political philosophy, and feminist philosophy.
+His current research is in naturalized moral epistemology and philosophical methodology. https://sites.google.com/site/danlowe161/